dat3Cph/spring2025/docs/jpa_part1/exercises/JpqlExercise.md

 6. Write a JPQL query to update the department of an employee using positional parameters.
 7. Write a JPQL query to calculate the average salary of all employees.
 8. Write a JPQL query to calculate the total salary of all employees.

+(1) You might want to create a `EmployeeDAO` class with a method for each query.
+And even apply the [singleton pattern](../../toolbox/designpatterns/singleton.md) to the `EmployeeDAO` class to ensure only one instance is created.